nyu-wireless/mmwRobotNav/mmwave_channel_modeling/README.md

 array.
 (The array is aligned so that its bore-sight is on the x-axis.)</em>
 </p>

-we create the multiple antenna arrays at both the gNB and UE.
+We create the multiple antenna arrays at both the gNB and UE.
 Specifically, we assume three arrays with azimuth angles 0°, 120°, and -120° and 0° elevation.
 The multi-sector layout provides 360° coverage.
 For example,